MatinxHT/ChromaticityDotNet/README.md

 # ChromaticityDotNet
-ChromaticityDotNet is a full SDK For Chromaticity programing
+ChromaticityDotNet is a full .Net Core SDK For Chromaticity programing